-The fourth part of the series focusing on species missing from the Lake District, Site Manager Lee Schofield looks for water voles.
+The fifth part of the series focusing on species missing from the Lake District, Site Manager Lee Schofield looks for water voles.

 For aeons, The Lake District and its abundance of lakes, becks, tarns, ditches, bogs and ponds was heaven for water voles, one of the UK’s most endearing small mammals.
 Made famous by the affable and breezy character of Ratty in The Wind in the Willows, water vole’s relationship with the wet parts of our landscape go deep.
 When asked by mole whether he lived by the river, Ratty replied “by it and with it and on it and in it”.
 A river without water voles is like a sky without birds.

 Also known as water rats, water voles are easily distinguished from brown rats, which they often live alongside.
 They are rounder, blunt-nosed, and some might say cuter than rats.
 Predominantly herbivorous, water voles feed in lush vegetation at the water’s edge.
 Their habit of sitting in one spot to feed creates little ‘vole-lawns’ which are a classic sign of their presence.
 During the summer, they make hay, dragging cut lengths of plants down into their burrows to see them through the winter months.
 Spending so much of their time hidden by thick plant life, or in the water or their burrows means that water voles aren’t often seen.
 The give away that you might have been near one is a characteristic ‘plop’ into the water, and perhaps a silver stream of bubbles as they swim away.